E-tanok/Classification_us_census_income/README.md

 ##Income_study notebook :
 Accuracies on the 3 classifiers :

 ![alt text](https://github.com/E-tanok/projects_pictures/blob/master/Classification/AssessmentDataiku/acc_per_clf.png)

 Average accuracies per classes and per classifiers :

 ![alt text](https://github.com/E-tanok/projects_pictures/blob/master/Classification/AssessmentDataiku/avg_acc_per_class_and_clf.png)
-*The logistic regression is the algorithm which captures the best the higher income category*
+*The logistic regression is the algorithm which captures the best the higher income category informations*

 ##Income_final_model notebook :
 The logistic regression is the algorithm which captures the best the higher income category: thatswhy I chosen to implement it on the final code (Notebook "Income_final_model").
 Performances are close and slightly better than those of the "Income_study.ipnb" : A global accuracy of 95.3% and, with an accuracy of 38.5%, the model 4.2% more precise on the higher income category.
 Here is this model ROC curve :

 ![alt text](https://github.com/E-tanok/projects_pictures/blob/master/Classification/AssessmentDataiku/final_model_roc_curve.png)